Oblix | NYC Grill Restaurant & Bar with Panoramic Views

 B) Know how to use them.

-Having been stirred by the US-style boldness of the building – which, on the off-chance that this crops up in Trivial Pursuit one day, consists of 11,000 panes of glass, 306 flights of stairs, 44 lifts, and has 13.7km of concrete piles supporting it – Becker’s put together, in his words, a “simple, tasty and high quality” NY Grill inspired menu made up of salads, steaks BBQ’d on a charcoal grill, slow-roasted joints from a spit roast and pizzas cooked in a wood-fired oven.
+Having been stirred by the US-style boldness of the building – which, on the off-chance that this crops up in Trivial Pursuit one day, consists of 11,000 panes of glass, 306 flights of stairs, 44 lifts, and has 13.7km of concrete piles supporting it – Zuma and Roka founder Rainer Becker has put together, in his words, a “simple, tasty and high quality” NY Grill-inspired menu made up of salads, steaks BBQ’d on a charcoal grill, slow-roasted joints from a spit roast and pizzas cooked in a wood-fired oven.

-Servicing your every need, should you visit, will be staff nattily clad in Ted Baker and white-shirted, brown leather-aproned, ice saw-wielding barkeeps; who just so happen to be in possession of something a little bit unique: it’s called the Johnnie Walker Grand Voyage, and it’s essentially an impressive whisky vessel, which itself is comprised of eight tanks each filled with different Johnnie Walker whisky blends.
+Servicing your every need, should you visit Oblix, will be nattily clad staff and white-shirted, brown leather-aproned, ice saw-wielding barkeeps; who just so happen to be in possession of something a little bit unique: it’s called the Johnnie Walker Grand Voyage, and it’s essentially an impressive whisky vessel, which itself is comprised of eight tanks each filled with different Johnnie Walker whisky blends.
 Each of those tanks is made from wood infused with distinctive flavour profiles from around the world – you’ll find Apple, Cinnamon, Bergamot & Chamomile from Europe; Fig & Ras El Hanout from The Middle East; Tobacco, Popcorn & Walnut from the USA, etc. The point of it all being that you can take a sort of global trek across your own tongue, via the medium of whisky.

 But if that’s not your thing?
-There’s also a crack commando unit of wine experts….
+Oblix also has a crack commando unit of wine experts, and the option to book in here for afternoon tea as the sun sets, too.

 Oblix At The Shard | 31 St Thomas Street, SE1 9RY

 Enjoy quality dining experiences?
-Check our our London Restaurant Bible
+Check out the best recently opened restaurants in London